hyperledger-archives/sawtooth-core/docs/source/_templates/sdk_submit_tutorial.rst

 .. note::

-   Remember that a *batcher pubkey* is the hex public key matching the private key that will later be used to sign a Transaction's Batch, *inputs* and *outputs* are state addresses that this Transaction is allowed to read from or write to, and *dependencies* are the *header signatures* of Transactions that must be committed before this one (see *TransactionHeaders* in :doc:`/architecture/transactions_and_batches`).
+   Remember that a *batcher pubkey* is the hex public key matching the private key that will later be used to sign a Transaction's Batch, and *dependencies* are the *header signatures* of Transactions that must be committed before this one (see *TransactionHeaders* in :doc:`/architecture/transactions_and_batches`).

    Although possible, it would be unusual to set these properties when creating a *TransactionEncoder*.
-The default batcher pubkey will be valid as long as the Transactions and Batches are signed by the same key, and the other properties are typically different from Transaction to Transaction.
+The default batcher pubkey will be valid as long as the Transactions and Batches are signed by the same key, and dependencies are typically different from Transaction to Transaction.

 2. Create the Transaction